Major Girls (12 – 14)

 4. Mercy Rule: If a team is behind 12 runs in the 3rd inning, 10 runs in the 4th inning, or 8 runs in the 5th inning, the mercy rule goes into effect and the game is over.
 If the home team is behind, they must be allowed to bat in the bottom of the inning.

-5. Pitching rubber is set at 40 feet.
+5. Pitching mound is set at 40 feet.

 - No pitches are required for intentional walks.